kelu124/echomods/include/AddMyLogs.md

 #### 2019-03-24 Still need to work more

-* @todo first shots with lit3rick
+* @done first shots with lit3rick
-* @todo harmonize between lit3rick, pHATrick, minie, minny
+* @done harmonize between lit3rick, pHATrick, minie, minny
-* @todo receive lomos and test for NDTs
+* @done receive lomos and test for NDTs

 #### 2019-04-07 Beginning of port to lit3rick